 Cuba is filled with murales and slogans about the revolutions and its ideals: they are colorful, sometimes elaborate and can be found everywhere.
 Even as adults we loved to spot them and I can just imagine my kids using them during their ‘I spy’ games.
 Our children can’t read yet so the main attraction for them would be the bright colours of which Cuba is generous

 Cuba is an incredibly pleasant holiday destination with a history that strongly shaped the life of its citizens.
 I don’t expect our children to understand the complexities of this history but I think it would be a great opportunity to show how different the life of kids around the world can be from the life we know.

 Accommodation with the locals: casas particulares

-When we went to Cuba one of the prerequisites for entry was to have our first night booked with a government recognized hotel (this was ours), but for the rest of your stay you were free to organise our own accommodation.
+When we went to Cuba one of the prerequisites for entry was to have our first night booked with a government recognized hotel, but for the rest of your stay you were free to organise our own accommodation.
 We chose to be in casas particulares (private homes, the equivalent of an English b&B) and this was a great way to get a peek inside a local home.
 The private homes are run like businesses, but they maintain a charm and an authenticity that you would not have in a hotel.
 Travelling with kids we would most definitely choose to stay in a casa particular again – the families we found had often children of their own and they made us family meals always following our request and taste.

 Music is ubiquitous in Cuba and every street and cafe has its little orchestra.
 Buskers are not unique to Cuba but here you don’t have lone players strumming a guitar but ensembles with cellos, percussion and violins.
 Also, you don’t really see students playing to pay their school fees: the musicians are usually in their seventies or eighties!